 Train running late?
 Get a Train Delay Certificate(Chien Shoumei)!

 In Japan–historically–companies, governments, and schools have been very strict about employees, staff, and students arriving on time for work or school.
 When so much of the population—in large cities such as Tokyo—relies on public transportation, especially the railway system, any delay can impact a large number of individuals.
 To help their passengers avoid trouble with superiors at work, Japanese railways have long instituted a procedure to prove that a passenger's tardiness was through no fault of his or her own.
-When a train is delayed in Japan, the staff at each station where a delayed train stops will distribute a 電車遅延証明書 (densha chien shoumeisho) or train delay certificate which can be provided to a boss, a teacher, school administrator, or other person in authority as an acceptable excuse for being late.
+When a train is delayed in Japan, the staff at each station where a delayed train stops will distribute a 電車遅延証明書 (densha chien shoumeisho) or train delay certificate which can be given to a boss, a teacher, school administrator, or other person in charge as an acceptable reason for being late.